 Domain 3: Infrastructure Security 26%

 This is the largest domain, so be sure to spend plenty of time preparing for it.
 It covers designing and troubleshooting secure networks within AWS.
-Have you completed the Solution Architect Associate certification?
+Have you completed the AWS Certified Solutions Architect Associate certification?
 If so, you’ll have a leg up, because you already know about infrastructure security and how to set up secure networks and Virtual Private Cloud (VPC) resources within AWS.
+Elevate your AWS game to new heights and obtain one of the most challenging and well-respected certifications in IT, the AWS Solution Architect Professional certification.

 For this domain, you’ll want to focus on these issues: